dali-ambiguity/Phrase-Detectives-Corpus-2.1.4/README.md

 # Papers

-Full documentation and preliminary analysis of the data has been published in a submitted paper.
+Full documentation and preliminary analysis of the data has been published in the following NAACL paper:

+Poesio, M., Chamberlain, J., Paun, S., Yu, J., Uma, A., and Kruschwitz, U. (2019).
+A Crowdsourced Corpus of Multiple Judgments and Disagreement on Anaphoric Interpretation.
+In Proceddings of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2019).

 Earlier papers on the corpus include:

 Chamberlain, J., and Poesio, M., and Kruschwitz, U. (2016).
 Phrase Detectives Corpus 1.0: Crowdsourced Anaphoric Coreference.
 In